Redirection

 This command returns a lot of output to the terminal.
 Each line in the SRR098026 file which contains at least 10 consecutive Ns is printed to the terminal.
 We may be interested not only in the actual sequence which contains this string, but in the name (or identifier) of that sequence.
 We discussed in a previous lesson that the identifier line immediately precedes the nucleotide sequence for each read in a FASTQ file.
 We may also want to inspect the quality scores associated with each of these reads.
 To get all of this information, we will return the line immediately before each match and the two lines immediately after each match.

-We can use the -B argument for grep to return a specific number of lines before each match and the -A argument to return a specific number of lines after each matching line.
-Here we want the line before and the two lines after each matching line so we add -B1 -A2 to our grep command.
+argument to return a specific number of lines after each matching line.
+Here we want the line before and the two lines after each

 $ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq